Create and Install a Relocating Analysis Data Server on Microsoft Windows (CodeSonar 7.2 and earlier)

 Make sure that

-are set to the locations of the certificate and key, respectively, and then go on to the next step.
+CSONAR_HUBCERTandCSONAR_HUBKEYare set to the locations of the certificate and key, respectively, and then go on to the next step.

 Make any necessary changes to variable settings before executing.